Joonpark13/serif.nu/docs/ONBOARDING.md

 ## Practice Ticket

 *I highly recommend that you read over [CONTRIBUTING.md](CONTRIBUTING.md) as you follow along.
-I'll also assume that you're using a bash terminal (aka not windows).*
+I'll also assume that you're using a bash terminal (native to mac, if you're on windows you'll either have to use git bash, the windows subsystem for linux, or a VM).*

 During our sprint meeting, we'll have groomed a practice ticket for you on the Trello board.
 Drag that ticket from the "Current Sprint" column to the "In Progress" column.